mighty-gerbils/gerbil-poo/doc/poo.md

 _Typically_, an *instance* is shaped as a set of *slots*, each binding a *name* to a *value*.

+(Note: in other languages, *slots* may instead be called "fields" or "attributes";
+or, when the associated values are functions, the slots, or their values, are often called "methods" or "members" (or "member functions") of the instance.)

 A *prototype* is an incremental description of how each slot of an instance can be computed from (a) the other slots of the instance, and (b) slot computations *inherited* from some super-prototypes.